Competence by Design from Dr. Tourian

 It’s important to start early.
 It’s also important start slowly.
-We began by introducing one new task a month, then one every two weeks, and then every week, which is where we are now.
+We began by introducing one mandatory direct observation per month, then one biweekly, , and then weekly, which is where we are now.
 It’s also a good idea to make tasks optional and first.
 If you start early, there’s plenty of time to bring in the mandatory requirements.

 What has been your biggest challenge in implementing CBD?

-Pacing ourselves has been hard.
-As a program director, I have a strong urge to move forward, so the challenge has been for me to lay out the plan in slow motion.
-It’s also been a challenge with a large program to predict the cost in manpower and financial resources of doing things like faculty development.
+As a program director, I have a strong passion to move forward, so the challenge has been for me to lay out the plan in slow motion and follow through with the program committee.
+It’s also been a challenge with a large program to predict the cost in human and financial resources of doing things like faculty development.

 What advice would you provide to other program directors?